polyaxon/polyaxon/site/faq/how-polyaxon-is-different-than-kubeflow.md

     - experimentation
 ---

-Polyaxon have a native integration of Kubeflow's components.
+Polyaxon has a native integration of Kubeflow's components.

-We believe that both platforms complement each other, and we are working on making an integration with this community effort as painless as possible.
+We believe that both platforms complement each other, and we are working on making integration with this community effort as painless as possible.

-With Polyaxon's Kubeflow integration, users will have a choice to schedule distributed experiments using our native behaviour or they can leverage Kubeflow’s operators, i.e. TFJob, PytorchJob, and MPIJob in an easy way.
+With Polyaxon's Kubeflow integration, users will have a choice to schedule distributed experiments using our native behavior or they can leverage Kubeflow’s operators, i.e. TFJob, PytorchJob, and MPIJob in an easy way.